 Billing example 3: Today, the Azure MFA service received 3,105 two-step verification requests.
 Your Azure subscription is billed for 310.5 authentication packs.

-It's important to note that you can have Azure MFA licenses, but still get billed for consumption-based configuration.
+It's important to note that you can have licenses, but still get billed for consumption-based configuration.
 If you set up a per-authentication Azure MFA Provider, you are billed for every two-step verification request, even those done by users who have licenses.
 If you set up a per-user Azure MFA Provider on a domain that isn't linked to your Azure AD tenant, you are billed per enabled user even if your users have licenses on Azure AD.